vorpalnet/blade/services/webrtc/README.md

 split follows the framework's own call lifecycle (`CALL_ANSWERED` then `CALL_CONNECTED`), and it exists because that third message carries information worth surfacing. `call.connected` reports a `negotiated` flag, which is false when the far end answered without SDP and nothing was applied to the media dialog — a call that is up for signaling but silent for media.
-Reported as a plain `call.established`, as it was before, such a call looked perfectly healthy.

 `call.connected` also declares an `sdp` field that is reserved and currently unset on every path.
-The ACK can legitimately carry SDP — in late media, the caller's answer arrives there — so the field is declared now to describe the message honestly and leave room for that case.
+The ACK can legitimately carry SDP — in late media, the caller's answer arrives there — so the field is declared to describe the message honestly.
 Clients should tolerate its absence, which is the normal situation today.

 `call.update` is what makes mid-call escalation possible: a fresh SDP offer for a call that is already established.
 Without it, a call's media path could never change after setup.
-It is the same mechanism WSC's mobile SDKs exposed as `Call.update()` for upgrading audio to video, and BLADE already has the SIP equivalent in its B2BUA re-INVITE and hold callflows.
+BLADE has the SIP equivalent in its B2BUA re-INVITE and hold callflows.

 **ICE candidates are not trickled; the SDP is complete in both directions.** A browser sends its entire offer or answer once candidate gathering has finished, and the gateway forwards